Jeans modeling of axisymmetric galaxies with multiple stellar populations

-In a second experiment, we compared the numerical results of JASMINE2 for the {\it true} ellipsoidal JJe models with the analytical results in \citetalias{cmpz21} obtained from homoeoidal expansion, therefore moving beyond the effect of second order approximation in the flattenings explored in the first experiment.
-We found that for relatively small flattenings (corresponding to a $\approx$ E2-E3 galaxies) the homoeoidal expansion truncated at the linear order provides quite good results, even when compared with true ellipsoidal models, with the most significant discrepancy in the intermediate regions.
+In a second test, we compare the numerical results of JASMINE2 for the {\it true} ellipsoidal JJe models with the analytical results in \citetalias{cmpz21} obtained from homoeoidal expansion, therefore moving beyond the effect of second order approximation in the flattenings explored in the first test.
+We find that for relatively small flattenings (corresponding to E2-E3 galaxies) the homoeoidal expansion truncated at the linear order provides quite good results, even when compared with true ellipsoidal models, with the most significant discrepancy in the intermediate regions.